-The Dahrendorf Forum is a joint initiative by the Hertie School of Governance and the London School of Economics and Political Science, funded by Stiftung Mercator.
+The Dahrendorf Forum is a joint initiative by the Hertie School in Berlin and the London School of Economics and Political Science, funded by Stiftung Mercator.

 Since its creation in 2010, the Dahrendorf project has grown into a major research and policy engagement network.
 It has held three successful Dahrendorf Symposia in Berlin in 2011, 2013, and 2016.
 Over its four research cycles, the project has gained valuable experience of injecting academic ideas into policy debates.
 It has also become a recognized example of successful transnational co-operation.
-The project has helped to strengthen the institutional links between the two academic partners, becoming the centrepiece of intellectual collaboration between the Hertie School in Berlin and the London School of Economics (LSE).
+The project has helped to strengthen the institutional links between the two academic partners, becoming the centrepiece of intellectual collaboration between the Hertie School and the London School of Economics (LSE).
 Initially a British-German collaboration, the Dahrendorf initiative has grown into a broader European project, drawing together a wide network from many different countries, and now with even greater relevance in the emerging post-Brexit environment.

 The Dahrendorf Team generates and disseminates social science research that is both policy relevant and of the highest standard.
 The researchers concentrate on generating impact with high-level policymakers and practitioners close to the centres of political action and decision-making in Berlin, London, and Brussels.